lyfar/awa-docs/docs/features/master-analytics-v0-3.md

 <FeatureSummary />

 ## Narrative
 Master Analytics wraps all the new telemetry into actionable insight.
-The pipeline ingests attendance totals, language splits, reaction distribution, gratitude messages, and replay counts.
-Internal dashboards (Looker/Metabase) surface a timeline per master so the product and content teams can monitor engagement.
-For external sharing, the CMS "Share report" button generates a PDF/HTML summary the team emails to the master—"247 participants from 12 countries, dominant feeling: Unity, top gratitude themes."
+The pipeline ingests attendance totals, language splits, gratitude messages, replay counts, and now, rich, timestamped reaction data.
+Internal dashboards (Looker/Metabase) surface a timeline per master so the product and content teams can monitor engagement, seeing exactly which moments in a practice evoke specific feelings like "Joy" or "Release."
+For external sharing, the CMS "Share report" button generates a PDF/HTML summary the team emails to the master—"247 participants from 12 countries, dominant feeling: Unity, with peaks of Insight at the 15-minute mark."

-The dashboard also flags anomalies: low attendance, high drop-off, muted reaction rates.
+The dashboard also flags anomalies: low attendance, high drop-off, or muted reaction rates.
 Filters allow slicing by language, time of day, and whether the session was live or replay.
 Data definitions stay consistent with existing analytics (Practices Reactions Base) so cross-version comparisons remain valid.
 All exports remain de-identified—no personal notes leave the platform without consent.

 ## Interaction
-1. Practice completes; ingestion job collects attendance, reaction totals, gratitude submissions, AU generated, and device mix.
+1. Practice completes; ingestion job collects attendance, timestamped reaction events, gratitude submissions, AU generated, and device mix.
 2. Data lands in warehouse (BigQuery/Firestore) tagged by master, language, version.
-3. Dashboard refreshes within 15 minutes, showing time series and per-session cards.
+3. Dashboard refreshes within 15 minutes, showing time series, reaction heatmaps along the practice timeline, and per-session cards.
 4. Operations opens the session in CMS, views the analytics snapshot, and clicks "Share report" to generate partner-friendly summary.
 5. Optional CSV/JSON export supports deeper analysis or archiving.
 6. Insights feed roadmap decisions (e.g., commission more EN tracks where demand is high).